Link light rail: Safety and security

 Sound Transit contracts with local law enforcement agencies to provide policing services, which include patrolling transit facilities, monitoring traffic, and responding to emergency incidents.
 These include a dedicated unit of the King County Sheriff's Office and members of the Lynnwood Police Department who are contracted to provide coverage within King and Snohomish counties, respectively.
 Other local police departments also have dedicated teams to patrol transit stations.
 Members of the Federal Air Marshal Service also patrol light rail stations and trains as part of federal anti-terrorism programs.
 Sound Transit also contracts with four private security firms to provide a total of 550 uniformed officers who patrol stations and trains and respond to incidents.
 All trains and stations have emergency intercom systems and Sound Transit also allows passengers to use text messages to contact security officers.

-From 2009 to 2021, a total of 168 vehicular, pedestrian, and cyclist collisions involving the 1 Line have been recorded with 8 deaths and 54 injuries.
-They primarily occur on a 4.5 mi section of at-grade tracks in the Rainier Valley, which lacks crossing barriers.
+From 2009 to 2026, a total of 230 vehicular, pedestrian, and cyclist collisions involving Link trains have been recorded with 11 deaths and 88 injuries.
+They primarily occur on a 4.5 mi section of at-grade tracks on the 1 Line in the Rainier Valley, which lacks crossing barriers.
 The majority of incidents are vehicular collisions caused by drivers who make an illegal left turn at intersections.
 The rate of track injuries and fatalities on Link were lower than peer light rail systems in the United States, averaging 8.1 collisions per one million miles of revenue service from 2015 to 2021.
 A Sound Transit study in 2022 endorsed several pilot projects, such as handheld swing gates for pedestrians and new barriers for vehicles, to reduce the number of collisions.
 By 2024, new illuminated signs for pedestrians had been added and the volume of train bells was increased to 90 decibels; a new pilot to use alternating headlights in a "wig-wag" pattern on trains began in 2025.
 A full rebuild of the section to add grade separation is estimated to cost $1.1 billion to $1.7 billion.